opencelium/opencelium/docs/usage/connections.rst

 The connection editor provides an opportunity to use webhook parameters inside of the connection.
-If you want to deliver query parameters (using GET) or payload (POST), you need to click on the reference icon |image46| and select the webhook option.
+If you want to deliver query parameters (using GET) or payload (POST), you need to click on the reference icon in body of the method |image46| and select the webhook option.
 Here you will see the list of existing webhook parameters in the connection and a possibility to create a new one.

 |image43|